cwk644/CrisprDA/README.md

                           seed_start=10,
                           delta_c=0.1)  # Automix_ensemble
 '''
+In old version, we design a parameter round k to generate more samples.
+However, it seems to be meaningless.
-specially, the newest version of Automix not include such parameter of k, you can use other methods with Automix to generate the desired number of new samples.
+Thus, if you have read Supplementary File and have problem about parameter k, please ignore it. you can use other methods with Automix to generate the desired number of new samples.